NathPacc/lem-in/README.md

 **Example input:**

-9                           //Number of ants
+9                         #Number of ants
 ##start
-start 1 24                 //Starting room's name is "start" and it's coordinates are (1,24) 0 2 3                      //Room "0" have (2,3) as coordinates
+start 1 24                #Starting room's name is "start" and it's coordinates are (1,24) 0 2 3                     #Room "0" have (2,3) as coordinates
-hello_world 0 0            //Room hello_world have (0,0) as coordinates
+hello_world 0 0           #Room hello_world have (0,0) as coordinates
 ##end
-queen 5 9                 //Ending room's name is "queen" and it's coordinates are (5,9) start-0                   //Link beetween rooms start and 0 0-hello_world             //Link beetween rooms hello_world and 0 start-queen               //Link beetween rooms start and queen queen-hello_world         //Link beetween rooms queen and hello_world
+queen 5 9                 #Ending room's name is "queen" and it's coordinates are (5,9) start-0                   #Link beetween rooms start and 0 0-hello_world             #Link beetween rooms hello_world and 0 start-queen               #Link beetween rooms start and queen queen-hello_world         #Link beetween rooms queen and hello_world

 Once the file is correctly placed, type "./lem-in yourfile.txt in your terminal.